 Do you need to use oxygen tanks?

 No. I saw precisely one person using oxygen near the summit.
 If you need to resort to oxygen, it’s probably an indication that you need to rethink your plan and consult medical advice.

 Are there age limits?

 Signs at the gate say that children under 10 are not allowed, but that coincides with common sense.
 It’s not suitable for young kids, but there are teenagers who do the climb (it all depends on the individual, of course).
-I've since met a gentleman who climbed it when he was 85 (he was 90 when I met him; he'd just made his way solo from Australia to Norway and was joining us for a trip to the High Arctic--amazing guy).
+I’ve since met a gentleman who climbed it when he was 85 (he was 90 when I met him; he’d just made his way solo from Australia to Norway and was joining us for a trip to the High Arctic–amazing guy).